Do You Love your Vegemite?

 Turns out, the jingle is correct.
 Well, almost correct.
 Correct enough for Australians to be excited about it.
 Researchers out of Victoria University found people who eat yeast-based spreads – such as Vegemite – have lower levels of stress and anxiety, compared to those who don’t.

 The vitamins in vegemite are known to help keep the skin and eyes healthy, improve cell health, boost the digestive system and keep your nerves in check.
-So while Vegemite is considered a healthy spread, it’s what you eat it in conjunction with that could get you into trouble.
+So, while Vegemite is considered a healthy spread, it’s what you eat it in conjunction with that could get you into trouble.
 Be wary of the bread you choose – white being the least nutritious – and avoid the butter if you can or choose an alternative like coconut spread or avocado.

-As you can see eating vegemite in conjunction with a well balanced diet is going to give you a Great start to Optimizing your Health.
-In addition to this great spread it is important to include each day a selection of various coloured vegetables such as your green vegetables, orange, red, purple and yellow.
+As you can see eating vegemite in conjunction with a well-balanced diet is going to give you a Great start to Optimizing your Health.
+In addition to this great spread, it is important to include each day a selection of various coloured vegetables such as your green vegetables, orange, red, purple and yellow.

-Establishing a Well Balanced Diet
+Establishing a Well-Balanced Diet

 We have “Hippocrates” to thank for the saying –

 The foods that you eat each day play a critical role in controlling inflammation levels, balancing blood sugar, regulating cardiovascular health (including blood pressure and cholesterol levels), helping the digestive organs to process and eliminate waste, and much, much more.
 Did you know that certain anti-inflammatory foods even contain powerful active ingredients that help control how your genes are expressed?